Akash1590/semantic-web-application/README.md

 <br>
 <b> node index </b><br>
 <br>
-Go to this URL- http://localhost:1234 to see the semantic-web-application. <br>
+Go to this URL- <a href="http://localhost:1234/index" >http://localhost:1234 to see the semantic-web-application.</a><br>